prussell-cognito/hello-world/README.md

 # hello-world
 A Short Description
 A bit about myself
-To demonstrate committing chnages to a branch who put the demon in demonstrate?
+To demonstrate committing changes to a branch who put the demon in demonstrate?